gageml/gage/tests/cmd-check.md

 Help for `check`:

-    >>> run("gage check --help", env={"COLUMNS": "72"})  # +diff
+    >>> run("gage check --help")
     Usage: gage check [options] [path]
     ⤶
       Show and validate settings.
     ⤶
       Shows Gage version, install location, and other configured settings.
     ⤶
       To check a Gage file for issues, specify path.
     ⤶
     Arguments:
       [path]  Gage file or a project directory to check.
               Cannot use with --version.
     ⤶
     Options:
       --version spec  Test Gage version against spec.
 Cannot be used with path.
       --json          Format check output as JSON.
       -v, --verbose   Show more information.
       -h, --help      Show this message and exit.